alfonsof/azure-python-examples/azureblobstoragedeleteobject/README.md

 * You must have a [Microsoft Azure](https://azure.microsoft.com/) subscription.
 * You must have an Azure storage account.
-* The code was written for Python 3 and Azure SDKs for Python.
+* The code was written for:
+  * Python 3
+  * Azure SDKs for Python
 * Install the Azure SDKs for Python.

   Install the latest stable version (supports Python 2.7 and 3.x) via pip: